mjaberi2001/shecan_CLI/readme.md

 Then, run your Windows CMD as an administrator and enter the following command in it.

-Say what the step will be

     pip install psutil

 Next, you need to run your editor as an administrator and open the project folder in it.
+And run the following command.

     python ./main.py